spotDL/spotify-downloader/docs/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs to the issue tracker,
 > or elsewhere in public.
-Instead sensitive bugs must be sent by email to .
+Instead sensitive bugs must be sent by discord to xnetcat#8144.

 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->